Skip to Content

 Hayes Patton

-Hayes is a sophomore in his first year on the Southerner staff.
-He enjoys running and competes with TSA.
+Hayes is a junior in his second year on the Southerner staff.
+He enjoys running and competes with the debate team.

 Lily Rachwalski